camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-boolean.md

 ## is defined()

-Checks if a given value is defined or not.
+Checks if a given value is defined.
 A value is defined if it exists, and it is an instance of one of the FEEL data types including `null`.

-The function can be used to check if a variable, or a context entry (e.g. a property of a variable) exists.
-It allows differentiating between a variable that is `null` and a value that doesn't exist.
+The function can be used to check if a variable or a context entry (e.g. a property of a variable) exists.
+It allows differentiating between a `null` variable and a value that doesn't exist.

 * parameters:
   * `value`: any